wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 * DND, call forwards, call filtering, ..., statuses may be lost if changed recently.
 * If you are connected as an agent, then you might need to reconnect as an agent when the master goes down.
-Since it's hard to know when the master goes down, if your CTI client disconnects and you can't reconnect it, then it's a sign the master might be down.

 Additionally, only on failback: